Cauli Le Chat

 Thanksgiving Decorations News Beat

 P.S.
-"Michigan Blackhawk," composed and produced by Michael Nesmith, was recorded in June, 1969 but never made it onto a Monkees LP until Missing Links, Volume Two (1990), although some Internet writers maintain that the song was incorrectly named by Rhino Records (see below).
-This faction argues that the song is actually "Down the Highway," by Carole King & Toni Stern.
-It's a great song, anyway.
+"Down the Highway," composed by Carole King and Toni Stern and produced by Michael Nesmith, was recorded on June 5, 1969 but never made it onto a Monkees LP until Missing Links, Volume Two (1990), on which Rhino Records mislabeled it as "Michigan Blackhawk," a completely different song written by Michael Nesmith (and recorded on June 10, 1969).
 What has this to do with Thanksgiving, you might wonder?
 Nothing.
 I just really like this song and decided to include it here.
 Being feline-in-charge at my Library, I can do such things, you know.

 3 comments: